I’ll be honest with you: running has saved my life.

-I will lie if I will say that all of it comes easy to me.
+I would lie if I said all of it come easy to me.
 It was lots of efforts, sweat, tears, doubts, many sleepless nights and heavy mentally, physically and spiritually days.
 Lot’s of mistakes and failures.
 But eventually running becomes my passion, and coaching becomes my life purpose.
 And it all started to make sense.

 Now my dreams and goals are bigger than ever before.
 I train for my next ultra-endurance challenge to pass once again thousands of miles on my feet.
 But it all started with the decision to take the first few steps.

 So whatever you are going through in your life right now.
 Trust me, it’s temporary.
 Put on your shoes, set goals, dream big and go for a run.
 Do it today, do it tomorrow, do it the day after tomorrow, and never stop believing in yourself.

 Here is a touch of the lessons I learned on the way.
 Get a coffee and some snacks as this article contains nearly 5,000 words of running wisdom.

 Research on running and stress.

 Running can control stress levels and increase the body’s ability to cope with existing mental stress.
 Research shows that running is an extremely effective and immediate stress-reducing activity.

 It clears the mind, stimulates the secretion of “happy” hormones, increases energy levels and improves the condition, as well as helps to maintain a healthy weight and body composition.

 Research on running and stress shows that staying active during work breaks, family emergencies, relationship problems, etc. will help us experience stressors less severely and survive the situation in better physical and mental health.

 As runners, we are better equipped to survive tough times.
 Even so, on any stressful day, no matter how hard it is, we should still go out to run.